Saad9768/NET_CALCULATOR_SERVICE/README.md

 1) where 100 is the gross price
 2) DE is country code
+Response will be either success or Error
+1) Success will give you the netPrice
+2) Error will provide the appropriate Error with status code

 Have a look at the swagger
 1) UI: http://localhost:8080/swagger-ui.html